citizen428/ClojureX/README.markdown

     $ ant

-If want to build the JAR for swank-clojure for use in your own projects, you can do it like this:
+If you want to build the JAR for swank-clojure for use in your own projects, you can do it like this:

     $ cd swank-clojure
     $ mvn jar:jar